Signup for our Newsletter

 Receive our latest updates by signing up for our newsletter!

-A gift from your estate, through a living will or trust, funded by almost any asset or resource.
+A Charitable Bequest is a gift from your estate, through a living will or trust, funded by almost any asset or resource.
 One of the easiest ways to establish a Charitable Bequest is through the beneficiary designation form provided by your retirement plan.

 A Charitable Gift Annuity or a Charitable Remainder Trust make it possible to receive income for the rest of your life.
 If you are downsizing from a highly appreciated home or property, a Charitable Remainder Trust can provide tax advantages while ensuring future income.